SmartmediaAI/PersonalSum/README.md

 - `PersonalSum_original.csv`: The original dataset with personalized summaries.
 - `Topic_centric_PersonalSum.csv`: The dataset organized around specific topics.

-## Contributing

-Contributions are welcome!
-Please create a pull request with a detailed description of your changes.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [LICENCE].
 See the `LICENSE` file for more details.

 ## Contact